weaverdb/weaverdb/README.md

 ## Getting Started

+### Running

+The main interfaces for loading and using WeaverDB are [WeaverInitializer](https://github.com/weaverdb/weaverdb/blob/main/pgjava_c/src/main/java/org/weaverdb/WeaverInitializer.java) and [Connection](https://github.com/weaverdb/weaverdb/blob/main/pgjava_c/src/main/java/org/weaverdb/Connection.java).
+Once the database directory has been created with initdb, the Java native library can be loaded via the initializer

+    Properties prop = new Properties();
+    prop.setProperty("datadir", System.getProperty("user.dir") + "/build/testdb");
+    WeaverInitializer.initialize(prop);

 ### Dependencies

-Currently built with cmake and clang on MacOS for MacOS or Android.
+Currently built with cmake, gradle, clang and java on MacOS for MacOS or Android.
 Requires Java 17 or greater.

 ### Installing